roman-milk/roman-milk.github.io/another-cheating-wife-story.md

+===

- ****** Another Cheating Wife Story ****** byGotBacon© He divorce came final.
+He divorce came final.
 She got $5000 per month alimony and $800 for each of her kids.
 She got the house and a new car.
 I guess Brian did quite well in business.
 She never indicated there were any problems.

  Over the months, the kids mellowed toward their mother.
 The started out with lunch dates and slowly worked into a closer relationship.
 I heard tidbits of stuff about her.
 She started dating and went through quite a few men before she met a nice guy.
 The dated for about a year and finally moved in together.
 I never heard if they got married or not.
 I finally filed for divorce and the lawyers handled it.
 We didn't ask for anything from each other.